Bangkok: Thai Massage – An Introduction

 What are the massage salons like?

-At most places, the street-level floor is reserved for foot massage, while Thai massage often takes place one stair up, where there will be couches or mattresses on the floor, only separated by curtains.
+At most places, the street-level floor is reserved for foot massage, usually performed in reclining chairs, while Thai massage often takes place one stair up, where there will be couches or mattresses on the floor, only separated by curtains.

 At more upscale places the massage treatments are in private rooms with shower facilities, scented candles and bathrobes and you might even get lucky and find a place that has massage beds with a hole for your face, so you don’t have to overstretch your neck while lying face down.